FunkyE9th/My-EWB-Tutorials/docs/SendingMqttToAWS.md

    - You have an AWS account with IoT Core Service.

-   - You have Windows PC with Python 3.x.x installed.
+   - You have a Windows PC with Python 3.x.x installed.
 This demo was done with v3.9.1

    - You have downloaded the [ATCommands_SampleApps](https://www.lairdconnect.com/documentation/command-set-python-sample-applications-sterling-ewb) from our website.

-   - You have an WiFi access point to connect to the cloud.
+   - You have a WiFi access point to connect to the cloud.